tomasdeml/lenticular.ts/README.md

 # lenticular.ts
 Lenses are functions that provide reusable views into deep data structures.
-Lenses are bidirectional as they can be composed to get or set arbitrary data within a deeply-nested, immutable data structure.
+Lenses can be composed to get or set arbitrary data within a deeply-nested, *immutable* data structure.

-The novelty of lenticular.ts lies in strongly-typed composition of lenses for deeply-nested views into immutable objects.
+The novelty of lenticular.ts lies in strongly-typed composition of lenses for deeply-nested views.
 Instead of hard-coding names of object properties, lenticular.ts allows you to define the view path using a function expression.
 Because the expression can be checked by the TypeScript compiler, whole class of runtime errors is mitigated beforehand.

 Lenticular.ts supports both object and array-typed properties with fallback in case of a null/undefined values in the path.